mmaeki/trip-cluster/README.md

 Copy `.env.example` to `.env` for local secrets (gitignored).

 ## Testing your own data

-You can use your own input file now.
-Module 9 adds automated integration tests with mocked APIs; it does not block real usage.

 ```bash
 trip-cluster --input /path/to/my_places.txt --days 2 --output-map map.html